 - Brown Sugar - Either light or dark brown will work.
 You can also use minimally refined sugars like grated piloncillo or jaggery, coconut sugar, agave nectar, date syrup, or maple syrup instead.

 - Dried Onion Flakes & Garlic Powder - For lots of allium goodness without any sticky fingers, annoying papery skin, or tears.
 HUZZAH!
+Feel free to swap in onion powder if needed.

-- Toasted Sesame Oil - A touch of sesame oil adds tons of richness and depth of flavor.
+- Toasted Sesame Oil - A touch of nutty sesame oil adds tons of richness and depth of flavor.

 - Neutral Oil - This is just for brushing the grill grates so your pork chops and pineapple don't stick.
 Avocado oil is arguably the best for you, but grapeseed oil, peanut oil, vegetable oil, corn oil, or canola oil will all work!